microsoft/vscode-docs/docs/remote/containers.md

 Sometimes when developing you may need to access a port in your container that you didn't add to `devcontainer.json`, your `Dockerfile`, or Docker Compose file.
 If you want to **temporarily forward** a new port for the duration of the session, run the **Remote-Containers: Forward Port from Container...** command from the Command Palette (`kbstyle(F1)`).

-After selecting a port, a toast notification will tell you the localhost port you should use to access the port in the container.
-For example, if you forwarded a HTTP server listening on port 3000, the toast notification may tell you that it was mapped to port 4123 on localhost.
-You can then connect to this remote http server using http://localhost:4123.
+After selecting a port, a notification will tell you the localhost port you should use to access the port in the container.
+For example, if you forwarded an HTTP server listening on port 3000, the notification may tell you that it was mapped to port 4123 on localhost.
+You can then connect to this remote HTTP server using http://localhost:4123.

 ### Always forwarding / exposing / publishing a port